matheus-rambo/r_crypto/README.md

 # Release notes

+- ***Version 3.1***
+   - Now, we add metadata inside an encrypted content( it can be a file, text, image whatever), and when the content is decrypted we show the metadata to the user.
+   - *Enhancement*: https://github.com/matheus-rambo/r_crypto/issues/43.
+When a file is encrypted, we store its extension, so when it is decrypted, we may(if the user wants to) save the file with its original extension back.
+   - *Enhancement*: https://github.com/matheus-rambo/r_crypto/issues/42.
+Storing metadata inside the content.

 - ***Version 3.0***
    - *Fixed*: https://github.com/matheus-rambo/r_crypto/issues/20
    - What was encryted with a version lower than *3*, can not be decrypted with this version.